There are so many good gaming laptops available to choose from.

 The game performance on the battery is a completely different story.

-In Call of Duty: Modern Warfare 3, it ran buttery smooth when plugged in.
+In Call of duty and Modern Warfare 3, it ran buttery smooth when plugged in.
 But as soon as I switched to battery power, the fps tanked to 10-15 fps.
 That’s not ideal if you’re hoping to game away from an outlet.

 But that kind of power comes with some trade-offs.